tikene/AntiAntiPlagiarism/README.md

 Humans can't see the character but most plagiarism checkers do, so the texts are flagged as completely different.

 You may also edit the variable SINGLE_CHAR if you have a word limit.
-Instead of inserting the invisible character between every letter, it will instead insert a single one in the middle of the word.
-This will still work in most cases, but using this mode is discouraged unless it's completely necessary
+Instead of inserting the invisible character between every letter, it will only do it once in the middle of the word.
+This will still bypass most plagiarism checks, but using this mode is discouraged unless it's completely necessary